muhdarifrawi/foursquare_mapboxgl/README.md

 If the user is done searching, they can click on the *reset map* button to reset the map back to its original state.

+If user wishes to look for the exact longtitude and latitiude, they can scroll down below the map to look at their currecnt location and their plotted position.

 ## Testing

 Testing of the application are done manually.
 No auto testing are done with this project.